Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 If you have registered as a donor on your driver’s license or state ID card, you will need to remove your existing donor designation by getting a duplicate or new license or ID card and writing the word “REMOVE” on the application by the donor designation question.
 Please note that there is a charge if you request a duplicate license or ID card between renewals to remove your donor designation.

-If you want to join Donate Life Minnesota but are uncomfortable submitting your information online, you can print an application and mail it to LifeSource at:
+If you want to join Donate Life Minnesota but are uncomfortable submitting your information online, you can print a registration form and mail it to LifeSource at:

 LifeSource